 - Buyer’s guide

-At this stage, your sales collateral should facilitate conversations, build trust, and reinforce the value of your products.
-Prospects are ready to make a decision, and your sales collateral can serve as the final nudge towards purchase.
+At this stage, your sales collateral should facilitate conversations, build trust, and reinforce the value of your products — your content can serve as the final nudge toward purchase.

 - Pricing guides